jlder/SLM-recorder/docs/05_lightweight_validation_strategy.md

 Verify that recording is blocked after sensor calibration until installation calibration has been saved and that the device displays `INST CAL REQ` for this condition.

-Verify that the Web installation calibration workflow accepts stable level-attitude samples, computes a matrix, and saves it to NVS.
+Verify that the Web installation calibration workflow accepts stable level-attitude samples, computes current candidate angles/matrix, enables Save only while the current rolling window is stable, and saves the current stable candidate to NVS.

 Verify that a stable level-attitude sample reads approximately +1 g on corrected Z after the installation matrix is applied.